MORSECorp/snappiershot/README.md

 ### Raises
-Snappiershot also allows you to "snapshot" errors that are raised during the execution of a code block.
+Snappiershot also allows you to record errors that are raised during the execution of a code block.
 This allows you to track how and when errors are reported more easily.